geoffreyangus/cs106r/notes/conditional_statements/conditional_statements.md

 We need to program the conditional instruction: "`if` the front is clear, move."
 PyBot can answer the question "is the front blocked?" with the `front_is_blocked()` function, but she cannot directly answer "is the front clear?".
 How then can we program this conditional instruction if we only have the opposite of the condition we'd like to check?

 Luckily, Python provides the keyword `not` which inverts any condition.
 For example, `not front_is_blocked()` asks the question "Is the front not blocked?" (i.e. is the front clear).
-Let's write the `if` statement for the conditional instruction: "`if` the front is clear, move."
+Let's write the `if` statement for the conditional instruction:

+_Conditional Instruction_
+> `if` the front is clear, move

 _Python Code_
 ```python